jappeace/jappeaceApplication/content/mtl.md

 I strongly feel you'll get more out of transformers by opting into full MTL.

-Furthermore I don't think I can find a terse description on how to use MTL.
+Furthermore I can't find a succinct description on how to use MTL.
 I feel there is surprising little prose on this topic.
 I learned this myself by staring at [reflex](https://hackage.haskell.org/package/reflex)